gdaneels/wapp/README.md

 ## Parse timestamp per line

-You can specify a specific timestamp parser function, if there are timestamps included in the lines of the log file.
+If there are timestamps included in the lines of the log file, you can specify a specific timestamp parser function by using the `function` key in the `parse_timestamp` dictionary.
+Additionally, if you specify a timestamp function, you *must* also set the range which should be parsed by specifying the `start` and `stop` timestamp:

 ```
 {